Division of Student Affairs > Diversity & Culture > Identity-specific Cultural and Resource Centers > APIDA Cultural Center

 The Asian Pacific Islander Desi American (APIDA) Cultural Center operates within the Office of Multicultural Student Success (OMSS) and is one of the four Cultural & Resource Centers at DePaul University.
 The APIDA Cultural Center seeks to foster belonging for APIDA-identified students by providing resources and opportunities for identity, academic, professional, and holistic development.

-According to DePaul University’s 2020 Enrollment Summary APIDA students account for over 10% of the University’s total enrollment.
-The APIDA Cultural Center celebrates our growing APIDA community, and we are dedicated to continue fostering an inclusive campus by raising understanding of the unique culture, heritage, and history of the Asian American diaspora.
+According to DePaul University’s 2022 Enrollment Summary APIDA students account for nearly 11% of the University’s total enrollment.
+The APIDA Cultural Center celebrates our growing APIDA community, and we are dedicated to continue fostering an inclusive campus by raising understanding and increasing visibility of the unique cultures, heritages, and histories of the Asian Pacific Islander Desi American diaspora.

 The Student Employee Engagement Program was created to provide on-the-job training and learning for APIDA Cultural Center student staff.
 By participating in SEEP, student staff receive intentional programming that develops transferrable career skills and access to resources and networks beyond the immediate campus.
 Within the program, students cultivate critical thinking, interpersonal development, self-authorship, and other fundamental skills.